For Counselors - Advice to Assist in Counseling Your Students

 Take standardized tests at least twice before sending results to colleges and be frank regarding the reporting of test scores

 Encourage students to review all scores and consult with you and college admission offices to discuss the options below for reporting your scores.

 Score Choice can reduce test-day anxiety by allowing students to choose the SAT scores by test date to send to colleges or universities at no additional cost.
 Essentially, this allows students to see their scores, before submitting them.
 UNCW encourages SAT score choice.

 If a student submits all SAT test scores, UNCW and most universities will select the highest score for each sub-section, even if they come from different test dates, to create the highest overall score for a student.

 ACT with Writing Scores.

 As an alternative to SAT, the ACT with writing exam is offered at various high schools in your area, as well as at UNCW.
-Unlike the SAT, admissions offices are unable to choose the highest score from the ACT sub-sections from different test dates; they will simply take the highest composite score.
+Like the SAT, UNCW will choose the highest score from the ACT sub-sections from different test dates; to created the highest overall composite score.

 - Draft Essays